 Background: The Transportation Security Administration (TSA) has had difficulty establishing baseline accounting policies, procedures, and processes, with well-designed and effective internal controls.
 In FY 2009, TSA made some progress in reconciling its balance sheet accounts and addressed some matters that have led to misstatements in the financial statements in previous years.
 However, this progress was achieved only through the exceptional efforts of a few people in the Office of Financial Management (OFM) - a situation that is unsustainable in the long-run.
-Entity-level control weaknesses reported in FY 2009 and had a more acute effect on TSA's financial reporting processes, causing us to elevate some conditions to a material weakness.
+Entity-level control weaknesses reported in FY 2008 continued to exist in FY 2009 and had a more acute effect on TSA's financial reporting processes, causing us to elevate some conditions to a material weakness.